AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ How can I log an issue?

-Creating a case allows you to contact the Adobe Customer Support Team about any issues that you face with your Adobe products.
-To help resolve or troubleshoot your issues, the Adobe Admin Console will allow you to chat with Adobe Customer Support.

-To log an issue or start a chat session in that new system, connect to [Adobe Admin Console](https://adminconsole.adobe.com/overview){target="_blank"}.
+To contact Adobe Customer Support, connect to [Adobe Admin Console](https://adminconsole.adobe.com/overview){target="_blank"} to create a case or start a chat session.

-This system requires individual accounts for each user, with correct permissions.
-If you find that you can't log in with your Adobe ID, request access via the Experience League, and the Customer Care team will get you set up as soon as possible.
+Requires individual accounts with correct permissions.
+If you can't log in, request access via Experience League.
 [Learn more](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}

-Join Campaign Community: search for answers in existing question or ask the experts.
-[Join the conversation](https://experienceleaguecommunities.adobe.com/t5/adobe-campaign-classic/ct-p/adobe-campaign-classic-community){target="_blank"}
+Alternatively, join [Campaign Community](https://experienceleaguecommunities.adobe.com/t5/adobe-campaign-classic/ct-p/adobe-campaign-classic-community){target="_blank"} to search for answers or ask experts.

 +++